meilisearch/documentation/learn/getting_started/quick_start.md

 There are [several ways to let MeiliSearch know what the primary key](/learn/core_concepts/documents.md#primary-key) is.
 The easiest one is to have an <clientGlossary word="attribute" /> that contains the string `id` in a case-insensitive manner.

 Below is an example to showcase how to add documents to an index called `movies`.
-To follow along, first click this link and download the file: <a id="downloadMovie" href="/movies.json" download="movies.json">movies.json</a>.
+To follow along, first click this link to download the file: <a id="downloadMovie" href="/movies.json" download="movies.json">movies.json</a>.
 Then, move the downloaded file to your working directory.

 <CodeSamples id="getting_started_add_documents_md" />